 You’ll also need to mince garlic.

-In the large pan you used to cook TVP, heat the remaining 2 tbsp of olive oil.
+In the large pan you used to cook TVP, heat the remaining 2 tablespoons of olive oil.
 Add the onion, garlic, celery and carrots and sauté over medium heat for 4-5 minutes.
 This step builds a more flavorful filling.

 Once your vegetables start to soften, add the remaining filling ingredients, including cooked TVP, corn, peas, tomato paste, soy sauce, apple cider vinegar, thyme, Herbamare, sage, celery seed, salt and pepper.